Stripe Climate Basics

 I don’t see Stripe Climate in my Dashboard, can I still contribute?

-Stripe Climate is currently available to U.S. Stripe users with their own account or a Standard Connect account.
-We’re working to make it available globally as soon as possible.
-If you’re outside the U.S. and would like to join the waiting list for your country, please contact us.
+Stripe Climate is currently available to Stripe users with their own account or a Standard Connect account.
+It’s generally available to Stripe users in the U.S., and available in beta to Stripe users globally.
+If you’re unable to access Stripe Climate, please contact us.

 I only process some of my revenue through Stripe but I want to give X% of my total revenue.
 How do I do that?